khalilfarouqi/khalilfarouqi/README.md

 # 💫 About Me:
+* I'm currently working on a Java developer
+* Show my projects
+* Share my experience with developers
-I'm currently working on a Java developer<br>Show my projects<br>Share my experience with developers<br>I'm currently learning everything have a relation to computer
+* I'm currently learning everything have a relation to computer

 ## 🌐 Socials: